neumino/neumino.github.io/movies.md

-### Adrift
+### The Debt Collector
-*Released on 2018-05-31, vote average 6.1*
+*Released on 2018-06-05, vote average 7.5*

-A woman and her fiancé find themselves caught in a hurricane after departing Tahiti by boat.
-She wakes up after being knocked out, only to discover him missing, and the elements threatening.
+A classically-trained martial artist goes to work as a debt collector for the mob.
+The job seems easy enough, until one “client” pulls him into a situation deeper than could ever be expected.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/n9ukI7khQpE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/N0O5iwmXzXM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>